fru-io/docs/freshdesk/freshdesk/support/ddev-live-guide/launching-your-site.md

 For sites that are already hosted and live on another platform, we provide a site proxy service to forward traffic to another IP.

-We will proxy your live site and restore a copy to DDEV-Live, providing you a preview URL to review it on DDEV Live.
+We will proxy your live site and restore a copy to Fru-Live, providing you a preview URL to review it on Fru Live.

-Once you've validated that the production site looks good, let us know that you are ready to migrate to DDEV-Live’s full hosting mode, and point your DNS at us:
+Once you've validated that the production site looks good, let us know that you are ready to migrate to Fru-Live’s full hosting mode, and point your DNS at us:

 - Apex domain (yoursite.com), include all 3 A-records: